fazibear/puddleofcode/content/story/2023-04-17-lets-go-wasm.md

 }
 ```

-For now we will ignore errors, just write error on console.
+For now we will ignore errors and write error on console.
 `stream` function adds a stream to the video element and listen to `canplaythrough` event.
 Another callback?
 Yes! `video` will call `canPlay` callback when there will be enough data.